Optical encoders and LiDAR scanning

 LiDAR optics and encoders

-This requires a second motor to rotate the housing about the base in addition to another rotary encoder system for precise feedback control.
+This requires a second motor to rotate the housing about the base in addition to another rotary encoder for precise feedback control.
+State-of-the-art laser scanners now use arrays of laser diode and photodiode pairs to increase point cloud densities and reduce the number of moving parts.
+As a result, current systems may employ a single rotary encoder - on the base of the LiDAR system.
 Encoder accuracy is essential for these applications as angular errors may result in image distortion.

 Leading car-mounted LiDAR scanners have a maximum range up to 120 m, and feature an angular resolution of better than ±0.1 degrees.
 Ranging inaccuracy of <2 cm up to a distance of 100 m is typical.